 When we asked the president about the reason for such response, he explained;

 President: If you can’t actually get hold of a person, it doesn’t matter what you’re trying to say.
-Data integrity and the accuracy of contact information is a huge problem since we have people moving around in B2B by switching their jobs on a regular basis.
-We’ve phone numbers that go directly to voicemails or receptionists that never answer their phone.
+Data integrity and the accuracy of contact information is a huge problem since we have people moving around in B2B by switching their jobs on a regular basis, which can be fixed with data appending services.
+We’ve phone numbers that go directly to voicemails or receptionists that never answer their phone

 This is why the ability to effectively reach the indented prospect is very important to ensure that your sales representatives are more efficient.

 Founder: I took a sales approach obviously.
-I think that you can get contact information in a million different places, but what you can’t get in a million places is department reporting structure.
+I think that you can get contact information in a million different places and could easily improve the quality of those contacts with global data appending services offered by market data providers, but what you can’t get in a million places is department reporting structure.
 I ranked it as the most valuable data point because I feel like when marketing generates leads, they tend to be mid-level to low-level and as sellers, we often have to sell high to get our solutions in the door.

 What we want to focus on is “where do we align with each other in terms of verified contact information, Departmental reporting structure, or firmographic information, job functions, etc.”?

-What are those areas where sales and marketing both say, we need this information, maybe for different reasons or for a different context, but we both need this type of data?
+What are those areas where sales and marketing both say, we need this information, maybe for different reasons or for a different context, but we both need this type of data offered by market data providers?

 And one of those areas was verified contact information.